digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     > Photos of the speaker screw locations in the door assembly, and the door post-removal respectively

 1. do one of the following:
-    - if keeping the original loom, create an adapter with a [male housing 2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
+    - If keeping the original loom, create an adapter with a [male housing 2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
-    - if modifying the loom, cut and crimp the spade connectors for your speakers onto the loom.
+    - If modifying the loom, cut and crimp the spade connectors for your speakers onto the loom.
 As much slack as possible should be secured to the door or the back of the speaker, to avoid interference with other components

         Regardless of method used, note:
         - On the [plug](#plug), the top connection (horizontal pin) is the negative
-        - if you are comfortable with a soldering iron, adding a little bit of solder to the connector pin before inserting it into the housing makes for a stronger connection
+        - If you are comfortable with a soldering iron, adding a little bit of solder to the connector pin before inserting it into the housing makes for a stronger connection

         ![example speaker loom](./speaker-loom-kenwood.jpg)